-When you install the Virtual I/O Server in an environment where no Hardware Management Console (HMC) is present, the Virtual I/O Server automatically creates a management partition whose interface is the Integrated Virtualization Manager.
+When you install the Virtual I/O Server (VIOS) in an environment where no Hardware Management Console (HMC) or Systems Director Management Console (SDMC) is present, the VIOS automatically creates a management partition whose interface is the Integrated Virtualization Manager (IVM).

-To prepare for and install the Virtual I/O Server and enable the Integrated Virtualization Manager, complete the following steps:
+To prepare for and install the VIOS and enable the Integrated Virtualization Manager, complete the following steps:

 - 1. Connect a serial cable from a PC or ASCII terminal to a system port on the server. - 2.
-Do the following steps: - Verify that you have access to the Advanced System Management Interface (ASMI) using the Web interface.
-For details, see Accessing the ASMI using a Web browser. - Verify that you have administrator or authorized service provider authority in ASMI. - Using the Web-based ASMI, change the following settings as appropriate for the type of partition on which you are installing the Integrated Virtualization Manager:
+Complete the following steps: - a.
+Verify that you have access to the Advanced System Management Interface (ASMI) using the web interface.
+For details, see Accessing the ASMI using a web browser. - b.
+Verify that you have administrator or authorized service provider authority in ASMI. - c.
+Using the Web-based ASMI, change the following settings as appropriate for the type of partition on which you are installing the Integrated Virtualization Manager: